mshareef-git/omavibes/README.md

 omarchy restart shell
 ```

-## Usage
+## Usage💥

 Click the OmaVibes keyboard icon in the Omarchy top bar.

 ### Keyboard input

-Use the settings cog in the top-right corner of the panel to choose which
+Use the settings cog in the bottom-right corner of the panel to choose which
 keyboard OmaVibes listens to.
 It lists every keyboard-capable input device,
 including virtual keyboards.
 OmaVibes saves a stable `/dev/input/by-id` path
 when one is available, then uses that selection the next time playback starts.